tsgates/arch-wiki-markdown/wiki/WeeChat.md

     $ weechat-curses

+> Errors loading plugins

+You may see output like the following in the main window after starting
+weechat:

+    12:29:37 =!= | Error: unable to load plugin "/usr/lib/weechat/plugins/tcl.so": libtcl8.6.so: cannot open shared object file: No such file or directory
+    12:29:37 =!= | If you're trying to load a script and not a C plugin, try command to load scripts (/perl, /python, ...)
+    12:29:37 =!= | Error: unable to load plugin "/usr/lib/weechat/plugins/ruby.so": libruby.so.2.0: cannot open shared object file: No such file or directory
+    12:29:37 =!= | If you're trying to load a script and not a C plugin, try command to load scripts (/perl, /python, ...)
+    12:29:37     | Plugins loaded: alias, aspell, charset, fifo, guile, irc, logger, lua, perl, python, relay, rmodifier, script, xfer

+The default configuration for weechat attempts to load all plugins found in /usr/lib/weechat/plugins which in this case includes both tcl and ruby.
+These packages are not required by the weechat package and may not be installed on your machine.
+There are two options if these errors bother you:

+1. Install tcl, ruby from the official repositories.
+2. Or, run /set weechat.plugin.autoload "*,!tcl,!ruby" which will
+    prevent loading those plugins with a bang (!) prefix.

 Configuration
 -------------

 You can configure WeeChat in 3 ways: using WeeChat's internal commands;
 using iset; or by editing the .conf files directly.
-WeeChat will automatically save settings on exit, so if you are editing a .conf file in an editor, be sure to run /reload from the console before exiting, otherwise your changes will be lost.
+WeeChat will automatically save settings on exit or when you run /save, so if you are editing a .conf file in an editor, be sure to run /reload from the console before exiting, otherwise your changes will be lost.

 > Internal commands